-The Lombard Mennonite Peace Center (LMPC) ministry receives its impetus from II Corinthians 5:18 – “All this is from God, who through Christ reconciled us to himself and gave us the ministry of reconciliation.”
+The Lombard Mennonite Peace Center (LMPC) ministry receives its impetus from Scripture: “All this is from God, who through Christ reconciled us to himself and gave us the ministry of reconciliation” (II Corinthians 5:18).
 Thus, LMPC seeks to ground its peacemaking in a biblical understanding of salvation and Christian discipleship.

 The Lombard Mennonite Peace Center was founded in 1983 as a peace resource center overseen by a suburban Mennonite congregation.
 Serving primarily the Chicago Metropolitan area, LMPC provided both local churches and the broader public with speakers, audio-visual resources, and literature devoted to biblical peacemaking, including global issues such as the nuclear arms race.
 In the early years we also worked with educators in school settings to establish peer mediation programs.

 As demand increased and its reputation spread, LMPC programs were made available nationwide.
 Multiple denominations encouraged their clergy members and lay leaders to attend our Mediation Skills Training Institute for Church Leaders.
 Seminary training often neglects issues regarding conflict transformation, so participants were eager to acquire the skills and knowledge that helped them deal more effectively with conflict.